 Developed in the 1970s, oxiracetam is a synthetic derivative of piracetam, the original nootropic.
 Though its chemical structure and mechanisms of action are similar to those of piracetam, oxiracetam is more potent.

-Though it is best known for its ability to improve memory, learning ability, and other cognitive functions while enhancing alertness and energy in healthy individuals, oxiracetam has been extensively studied as a potential treatment for memory loss related to Alzheimer’s disease and other neurological conditions.
-The studies showed potential for therapeutic use, and there is even clinical evidence that oxiracetam can help restore memory.
+Oxiracetam has been studied as a potential treatment for memory loss related to Alzheimer’s disease and other neurological conditions.
+Clinical trials involving aged patients with cognitive decline indicate oxiracetam may be useful in dementia treatment, and there is even clinical evidence that it can help restore memory.